distriqt/AIR-ImageScripts/README.md

 | |____icon167x167.png
 ```

-Add the following to your application descriptor to pick up these icon image names:
+Add the following to your application descriptor to pick up these icon image names (edit as required):

 ```xml
     <icon>